icepony/AlwaysCreateUser/README.md

 - "Cannot add more managed profiles for user"
 - "Error: couldn't create User"

-## How to Setup for Island

-   Open Terminal and Follow the Procedure

-  1. `pm create-user --profileOf 0 --managed Island`

-If succeed, you will be prompted with the ID of newly created user (usually 10 or above).
-Remember it and replace the <user id> in following commands with this ID.

-If you got “Error: couldn’t create User”, execute setprop fw.max_users 10 first, then retry the command above.

-  2. `pm install-existing --user <user id> com.oasisfeng.island`

-  3. `dpm set-profile-owner --user <user id> com.oasisfeng.island/.IslandDeviceAdminReceiver`

-If you get error message java.lang.SecurityException: Neither user 2000 nor current process has android.permission.MANAGE_DEVICE_ADMIN, please review the [MIUI-specific Preparation](https://island.oasisfeng.com/setup.html#manual-setup-for-island)”.

-  3. `am start-user <user id>`

- If all goes well, Island will show the app list.

 ## Compatibility Overview

 | Android Version | Supported Methods           |